vitaly-t/pg-promise-demo/README.md

 In order to run this application locally, all you need is to provide a test database, according to [its connection](https://github.com/vitaly-t/pg-promise-demo/blob/master/db/index.js#L29).

+Then you can start it with `node index.js`, and fire away URL commands in a browser, as per the web API implemented within [index.js](https://github.com/vitaly-t/pg-promise-demo/blob/master/index.js)

 [pg-promise]:https://github.com/vitaly-t/pg-promise
 [pg-monitor]:https://github.com/vitaly-t/pg-monitor